 Improve User Experience

 While user experience (UX) typically refers to how easy or intuitive a product or website is to use, good UX really comes down to meeting the needs of your customers.
-Our advice?
+Our customer retention tip?
 Encourage new hires to interact with your product and service before getting your official training.
 Their fresh eyes will give you visibility into how new customers might approach your product or service.
 This will help you identify gaps, watch user patterns, and determine what may be less than intuitive.

 Pro Tip: Talk to your support team and make sure these gaps directly influence your roadmap.